Tracking Miss Montana to Normandy

 The Missoulian is tracking Miss Montana, the Museum of Mountain Flying’s DC-3 that left Missoula on Sunday, May 19, on its route to Europe to help commemorate the 75th anniversary of D-Day.
 The six-person crew for the North Atlantic crossing is made up of pilots Jeff Whitesell, Eric Komberec, Bryan Douglass, Art Dykstra, and mechanics/EMTs Randy and Crystal Schonemann. (all times Mountain and approximate)

-Thursday — Left Presque Isle at 11 a.m. to begin the international leg of the trip.
-Flew over New Brunswick and the Gulf of St. Lawrence, landing at Goose Bay Airport, in the Canadian province of Newfoundland and Labrador, shortly after 2:30 p.m. — an hour ahead of time.

-Friday — Briefly marooned by weather in Goose Bay.
+Friday, May 24 — Briefly marooned by weather in Goose Bay, in Canada's Newfoundland and Labrador Province.
 Change of original route — which called for heading to Narsarsuaq, Greenland, then Reykjavik, Iceland — and flying instead to Iqaluit, on Baffin Island in Nunavut Territory.
-Photos on the Miss Montana to Normandy Facebook Page show the plane flying over some impressively icy territory.
+Photos on the Miss Montana to Normandy Facebook page show the plane flying over some impressively icy territory.

+Saturday — The crew flew to Greenland, landing in Kangerlussuaq.
+Bryan Douglass' Facebook video shows a rocky shoreline bordering glacial-green waters.
+A video clip from Gooney Bird Group - Betsy’s Biscuit Bomber shows what that plane's trip from Goose Bay to Greenland was like — mostly cloudy, but a big payoff at the end.

 Tracking Links